-Born in Yorkshire, England, Sir Cyril Taylor is the founder and Chairman of AIFS.
-His long and distinguished career in public service and education includes many accomplishments.
-At age 18, he was awarded a National Service Commission with the King’s African Rifles.
-After completing his military service, he took an honors degree in history at Trinity Hall, Cambridge.
-He was then awarded the Charles Bell Scholarship by the London Chamber of Commerce to pursue the MBA degree at Harvard Business School.
+Sir Cyril Taylor was born in Yorkshire, England.
+He is the founder and Chairman of AIFS and has a long and distinguished career in public service and education.
+At age 18 he received a National Service Commission serving with the King’s African Rifles in Kenya.
+Following his military service he went to Cambridge University graduating with an honours degree in history from Trinity Hall, Cambridge.
+He then decided to pursue an MBA at Harvard Business School for which he was awarded the Charles Bell Scholarship by the London Chamber of Commerce.

-In 1972, AIFS founded Richmond, The American International University in London, which is now a free-standing, non-profit American university accredited by both US and British authorities to award degrees.
-Richmond currently has a student body of around 1,000 full time students from over 100 countries.
-Sir Cyril was Chairman of the Board of Trustees from 1972-2005 and now serves as its first Chancellor.
+In 1972 AIFS founded Richmond, The American International University in London, which is now a free-standing non profit American University accredited by both the US and UK education authorities to award both US and UK degrees.
+Richmond currently has a student body of more than 1,000 from over 100 countries.
+Sir Cyril Taylor served as Chairman of the Board of Trustees from 1972-2005 and now serves as its first Chancellor.

-Sir Cyril also served as High Sheriff of Greater London 1996-1997.
-During his year in office, he visited many of the prisons in London, as well as spending time with high court judges, probation services and the police.
-He completed a special study of young offenders (Tough on the Causes of Crime) and recommended policy changes for their treatment to the Home Secretary.
+In 1996-97 Sir Cyril served as High Sheriff of Greater London.
+During his year in office he highlighted the issue of young offenders, visiting many young offenders prisons in London and meeting with high court judges, probation services and the police.
+He completed his special study Tough on the Causes of Crime and recommended policy changes for young offenders' treatment to the Home Secretary.

-Over the years, Sir Cyril has remained active in public service and received a number of honors for his work.
-From 1977 to 1986, he served on the Greater London Council, and during this time was elected deputy leader.
-He was appointed a Knight Bachelor in the Queen’s 1989 Birthday Honours for services to education, and a Knight Grand Cross of the Order of the British Empire (GBE) in the 2004 New Year Honours List.
+Over the years, Sir Cyril continues to remain active in public services and received a number of honours for his work.
+From 1977-1986 he served on the Greater London Council, where he was elected Deputy Leader.
+He was appointed Knight Bachelor in the Queen’s Birthday Honours in 1989 for services to education and was advanced to a Knight Grand Cross of the Most Excellent Order of the British Empire (GBE) in the 2004 New Year’s Honours list.
 He holds honorary degrees from four universities.